Square360/Copilot-Drupal-Instructions/instructions.md

 # GitHub Copilot Interaction Instructions

+> **For GitHub Copilot:** At the END of every development session, you MUST proactively ask: "Should I summarize the completed work and update the changelog?"
+Then add a comprehensive summary to `.github/copilot/copilot-changelog.md`.
+This is not optional - it's a required workflow step.

+> **For Developers:** Always end sessions by asking: "Summarize the work completed in this session and add it to .github/copilot/copilot-changelog.md"

 ## General Development Guidance

 This file contains best practices and interaction patterns for working with GitHub Copilot on Drupal projects.